Madpeterz/SecondBot/README.md

 ```
 Secondbot
 ===============
-Secondbot is a CommandLine based bot for SecondLife based on [libremetaverse-core](https://github.com/Madpeterz/libremetaverse-core)
+Secondbot is a CommandLine based bot for SecondLife based on libremetaverse retargeted for .net core.

 Status
 ---------------